 The truth is we don't really know.
 Autism is a diagnosis that describes a collection of symptoms; what causes them is not completely understood.
-More and more, scientists use the term Autism Spectrum Disorder (ASD), a reflexion of the fact that when we talk about "autism" we are probably looking at "autisms," a number of distinct conditions that share some common traits.
-This is why there is such a wide range in severity and children with "autism" can be so different.
-The autism spectrum includes autistic disorder, Rett syndrome, childhood disintegrative disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS) and Asperger syndrome.
-Individuals with these diagnoses have challenges related to social interaction, verbal and nonverbal communication and repetitive behaviors.
-So many kids on the spectrum also have sensory issues and/or gastrointestinal distress that many in the autism community feel these symptoms should also be considered in the diagnosis, but they currently are not.
+Most scientists believe autism is caused by both genetic and environmental factors.
+The diagnosis Autism Spectrum Disorder (ASD) now includes Asperger syndrome, PDD-NOS, childhood disintegrative disorder and autistic disorder.
+The broad spectrum is a reflexion of the fact that when we talk about "autism," we are probably looking at "autisms," a number of distinct conditions that share some common traits.
+This is why there is such a wide range in severity and individuals with "autism" can be so different.

 To receive a diagnosis of ASD, a person must show persistent deficits in two domains: